IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 3. Create an organization (by giving a name) in order to manage your applications and APIs subscriptions.

 4.	**CONGRATULATIONS**.
-You just succeeded to setup your profil on the IBM Developer Portal !
-Ready to **subscribe** for Banking APIs ?
+You just succeeded to setup your profil on the IBM Developer Portal!
+Ready to **subscribe** for Banking APIs?

 5. A banking product (set of banking APIs) is published on the portal.
 Just follow this step to subscribe to this product:
     1. Register an application (by clicking on *Apps* from the menu).
 It will generate a **Client ID** and a **Client Secret** for API Authorization calls.
     2. Subscribe for the APIs (by clicking on *API Product* and selecting Banking API) and link it to the previous registered application

 7.	**CONGRATULATIONS**.
-You just succeeded to subscribe to an API from your developer portal !
-Ready to **discover** & **test** the banking APIs ?
+You just succeeded to subscribe to an API from your developer portal!
+Ready to **discover** & **test** the banking APIs?

-8. From the page where you just subscribed the APIs on your application, click on the detail of this API on left panel menu.
-A new page appears containing all informations :
+8. From the page where you just subscribed the APIs on your application, click on the details of this API on the left panel menu.
+A new page appears containing all information :
     * The list of operations and definitions in the left panel.
     * The detail of operations in the middle panel.
     * Samples of code in the right panel.
 In this Panel, you can test each API depending on your preferred programming language.
 Do not forget to fill the couple X-IBM-Client-Id and X-IBM-Client-Secret with the generated Client ID /secret of your registered application.

 The API **GET /customers/{customerID}** will give you all necessary information (JSON structure) to use other APIs.
 Call this API in first.
-All available customers ID are in the */identifier/customerIDs.txt* file in this github.
+All available customers ID are in the */identifier/customerIDs.txt* file in this Github repository.

 9.	**CONGRATULATIONS**.
 You just succeeded to test APIs !
 Ready to **use** APIs ?

-10. According to your technology criteria, You are free to develop an Application using these Banking APIs.
+10. According to your technology criteria, you are free to develop an Application using these Banking APIs.
 > Use IBM Bluemix to create, test and deploy a quick application.
 Choose among JAVA Liberty Profile, Node Js servers, Ruby, Python, etc...
-This Platform also provides DevOps tools for a continuous delivery (Git, automatic deployment).
+This platform also provides DevOps tools for a continuous delivery (Git, automatic deployment).
 [Sign up or log in to IBM Bluemix].

 [IBM Digital Transformation Model]: https://developer.ibm.com/mainframe/ibm-digital-transformation/